Samuel Tenka

 Duties and Powers

-Each inferior Officer of the executive Departments shall be appointed EITHER by the President with the advice and consent of a simple majority of the Senate, OR by the Department's principal Officer, OR for a repeatable term of no longer than 7 years by the Courts of Law, as the Congress shall by law prescribe.
-The President may for any reason remove an inferior Officer appointed by the first method; and may remove an inferior officer appointed by the second or third method, respectively, with the consent of the principal Officer or of the Courts of Law.
+Each inferior officer of the executive departments shall be appointed EITHER by the President with the advice and consent of a simple majority of the Senate, OR by the department's principal officer, OR for a repeatable term of no longer than 14 years Example: Congress might create a 7-seat governing body with one seat replaced every 2 years. by the Courts of Law, as the Congress shall by law prescribe.
+The President may for any reason remove an inferior officer appointed by the first method; and may remove an inferior officer appointed by the second or third method, respectively, with the consent of the principal officer or of the Courts of Law.

 DIPLOMATIC POWERS --- The President shall receive foreign ministers and ambassadors.